Platform.sh provides a responsive management console which allows you to interact with your projects and manage your

 Sync is only available if your branch has no unmerged commits, and can be fast-forwarded.

-Creating a backup for an environment means saving a copy of the database so that it can be restored.
-You will see the backup in the activity feed of you environment in the Platform.sh management console where you can trigger the restore by clicking on the
+Creating a backup for an environment means saving a copy of the environment so that it can be restored.
+You will see the backup in the activity feed of your environment in the Platform.sh management console where you can trigger the restore by clicking on the

 You can also use the CLI with: